 - Research suggests that certain supplements are highly beneficial for stimulating the immune system and preventing viral replication.
 We have listed them below along with research studies supporting their use.

 - Covering your mouth and nose when coughing and sneezing (even if you don’t think you are sick) If you are coughing, wearing your mask will help prevent the spread of the virus, especially when in public places.

 - Avoid close contact with those who have fever or exhibit signs of not feeling well

-- Boost your immune system by getting adequate sleep, reducing stress, eating nutrient-dense foods, getting some daily sunshine, avoiding alcoholic beverages, getting daily exercise, and adding specific supplements to your daily routine.
+- Boost your immune system by getting adequate sleep, reducing stress, eating nutrient-dense foods, getting some daily sunshine, avoiding alcoholic beverages, getting daily exercise, and adding specific immune essentials to your daily routine.

 - Wash your hands FREQUENTLY, washing with soap and water for at least 20 seconds.

-We do suggest that you stock up now on the recommended supplies, including the following supplements.
+We do suggest that you stock up now on the recommended supplies, including the following immune essentials for immune support.

 There are supplements that have been scientifically shown to kill viruses or prevent their replication.
 We recommend a supply of the following supplements to have on hand that you can take as a preventative to boost your immune system, and you can use them in higher doses if you find that you are getting sick.
 All doses are ADULT doses and should be reduced according to weight and age if giving it to a child.

 Preventive dose for adults: 3,000 mg (or more) daily – divided into doses for best utilization and absorption for the body.
 As a general rule, you can increase your dose until you start having watery stools (to bowel tolerance) and then reduce dose to stop the loose stools and that is the dose your body can handle.
 Some foods that are rich in vitamin C can be found in this article.